karaketir16/file2video/README.md

 Convert any file to video.
 This allows you to upload it to YouTube and use YouTube as unlimited storage.
 The output video file size is typically about 3.2 times the size of the input file.
 If you upload video to youtube, please wait for HD processing of youtube.

+## Warning ⚠️

+## There are some cases where the video cannot be decoded back, especially if you upload the video to YouTube.
+Do not trust it for your important files.
+#2

+I am not sure what to do about that.
+Increasing the `global_reedEC` value in `common.py` should be reduce the risk.
+Same values must be used for encoding and decoding.

 ## Note
 If you want to create or decode a QR code video, please check [V1 - QR code version](https://github.com/karaketir16/file2video/releases/tag/v1)